Mission, Peace and Justice

 See also the United Nations Declaration on the Rights of Indigenous PeoplesAdvocating on issues of poverty reduction, mental health, homelessness and addictions.

-Trying to be practitioners of creative non-violence
+Exploring practices of creative non-violence

 Providing some affordable housing through our HOMES program

-Caring for the creation
+Caring for creation